Your Vizamyl Journey Begins Here

 Your doctor will explain the test results and what they mean for your treatment options.

-Drink plenty of fluids and use the bathroom frequently
+After the scan, continue to drink plenty of fluids and use the bathroom frequently.

 CHECKLIST